LeefCoin/AndroidWallet/README.md

-# AndroidWallet
+# Android Wallet
-The LeefCoin Android Wallet is a WebView of a LeefCoin Wallet with built-in faucet
+The LeefCoin Android Wallet is a WebView app of a LeefCoin Wallet with built-in faucet